-A few years ago it was a rarity to see a local bar with Wi-Fi, but they’re fairly common at holiday hotspots in the EU now.
+A few years ago it was a rarity to see a beachfront bar or restaurant with free Wi-Fi, but it's a fairly common sight on holiday now.

-If you want to tap into a bar or restaurant’s wireless network, make sure it’s password-protected.
+If you want to tap into Wi-Fi when you're abroad, just make sure it’s password-protected.
 We also wouldn’t recommend using banking apps if you’re unfamiliar with the owner of the network – just to be safe.
-On the upside, data roaming costs have been tumbling over the past couple of years, due to an agreement in 2012 that states European companies must meet the agreed maximum prices.

-If you’re getting sick of sitting by the pool and fancy exploring your new surroundings, you can avoid costly internet charges by saving your maps offline.
+If you’re getting sick of sitting by the pool and fancy exploring your new surroundings, you can avoid data drainage by saving your maps offline.

 When you’re connected to a reliable internet signal, like the wireless one in the hotel, search for where you want to go on the Google Maps app.
 Once you’ve found it, clear the search bar and type in ‘OK Maps’ – you’ll then be presented with the option to save that area offline.
 Easy.